Mental Health Extends Beyond a Diagnosis

 How Can You Make Your Mental Health a Priority?

-DBT offers a model for long-term emotional health, coined by the acronym ABC PLEASE.
+The DBT model for long-term emotional well-being is ABC PLEASE.

 Accumulating Positive Experiences